Willy Adames Player Props: Brewers vs. Reds

 Willy Adames At The Plate

-- Adames has had an RBI in 24 games this year (30.8%), including eight multi-RBI outings (10.3%).
-He has also driven home three or more of his team's runs in five contests.
+- Adames has had an RBI in 25 games this year (31.6%), including nine multi-RBI outings (11.4%).
+He has also driven in three or more of his team's runs in six contests.

-- He has scored in 35.9% of his games this season, with two or more runs scored in 9.0%.
+- He has scored in 29 games this year (36.7%), including multiple runs in eight games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.